Property B: A Baumgartner-style Property that Applies to Preservation of $\aleph_1$ and $\aleph_2$ under Iterations with Supports of Size $\aleph_1$: Iteration with Support of Size of Property Forcing

 \section{Iteration with Support of Size $\le\kappa$ of Property $B(\kappa)$ Forcing}

 We assume that $\kappa$ satisfies $\kappa^{<\kappa}=\kappa$.
-We shall prove a conditional iteration theorem for a property $B(\kappa)$ forcing, with three requirements on individual forcings - basically meaning that we have property $B(\kappa)$ in a definable way- and the fourth requirement on the iteration itself.
-The conditions in question are: \begin{enumerate} \item a strong $(<\kappa)$-closure of the individual forcings, which is basically a closure witnessed by a function, \item a strong fusion of the individual forcings, which is basically a fusion witnessed by a function, \item a strengthening of Mastering $\kappa$ of the individual forcings, which we call $B-\kappa$-properness, and \item the property of the iteration which we call {\em amalgamation} and which corresponds to the idea of being able to make decisions in $\le$ by extensions which are in addition $\le_\zeta$ on any given set of $<\kappa$-many coordinates. \end{enumerate} While the first three properties are iterable, given the last one, the last property is not iterable and hence we have to study separately how to achieve that property by the properties of the individual forcing and the iteration itself.
-As for this paper, in \S\ref{sec:whichones}, we prove that an iteration of forcing of type ${\mathbb P}(\FF)$ with supports of size $\le\kappa$ satisfies the conditions above.
+We shall prove a conditional iteration theorem for a property $B(\kappa)$ forcing, with three requirements on individual forcings - essentially meaning that we have property $B(\kappa)$ in a definable way- and the fourth requirement on the iteration itself.
+The conditions in question are: \begin{enumerate} \item a strong $(<\kappa)$-closure of the individual forcings, which is a closure witnessed by a function (to be explained in detail below), \item a strong fusion of the individual forcings, which is a fusion witnessed by a function (to be explained in detail below), \item a strengthening of Mastering $\kappa$ of the individual forcings, which we shall call {\em $B-\kappa$-properness}, and \item the property of the iteration which we shall call {\em amalgamation}.
+This corresponds to the idea of being able to make decisions in $\le$ by extensions which are in addition $\le_\zeta$ on any given set of $<\kappa$-many coordinates. \end{enumerate} While the first three properties are iterable, given the last one, the last property is not iterable and hence we have to study separately how to achieve that property by the properties of the individual forcing and the iteration itself.
+In \S\ref{sec:whichones}, we prove that an iteration of forcing of type ${\mathbb P}(\FF)$ with supports of size $\le\kappa$ satisfies the conditions above.

 We now give the definitions of the properties we consider, in the order announced, starting with the strong closure.

 \begin{definition} We say that a forcing notion ${\mathbb P}$ is {\em strongly $(<\kappa)$-closed} if there is a function $f$ which acts on increasing sequences of length $<\kappa$ of conditions in ${\mathbb P}$ and which has the property that for every such sequence $\bar{p}=\langle p_i:\,i<i^\ast\rangle$ where $i^\ast<\kappa$ we have that $f(\bar{p})$ is a common upper bound to $\bar{p}$.